nus-cs2030/1718-s2/docs/lec02.md

 - Similarly, we can pass arguments of an interface type into a method, and the return type of a method can be an interface.

 - An object can be an instance of multiple types.
 Recall that Java is a statically typed language.
 We associate a type with a variable.
 We can assign a variable to an object if the object is an instance of the type of the variable.
-Line 4 above, for instance, creates a new circle, which is an instance of three types: `Circle`, `Shape`, and `Printable`.
+For example, Line 4 above creates a new circle, which is an instance of three types: `Circle`, `Shape`, and `Printable`.
 It is ok to assign this new circle to a variable of type `Printable`.

 We say that `Shape` and `Printable` are _supertypes_ of `Circle`, and `Circle` is a subtype of `Shape` and `Printable`.